zladovan/monorepo/README.md

   - build all other projects depending on modified projects
   - build projects in parallel if it is possible
   - not build projects when their dependencies are failing
-  - dicover dependencies between projects automatically
+  - discover dependencies between projects automatically

 ## How it works